Nyte0073/Command-BasedFTCRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Instructions.md

 download it externally.
 Here is a link to a website that will allow you to directly download the Java 17 JDK: https://aka.ms/download-jdk/microsoft-jdk-17.0.14-windows-x64.zip.

-That download is for Windows, but if your using any other operating system, use this link and choose the correct ZIP file to download for your operating system.
+That download is for Windows, but if your using any other operating system, use this link and choose the correct ZIP file to download for your operating
+system: https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-17.
 And remember, pick from the ones with the x64 installer.
 Once you have the zip file downloaded, extract it into a folder and then remember the path of the JDK's location because you will need it in a minute.

 Once you have the folder extracted, go into and Android Studio and tap on the Settings option (the gear icon), and go to